 If you’re having difficulty finding liability insurance that covers your pit bull, here are some options to look into:

-- State Farm: State Farm Insurance doesn’t ask for your dog’s breed when creating home or renters policies.
-Instead, the company uses the dog’s bite history to determine risk.
+- State Farm: State Farm Insurance doesn’t ask for your dog’s breed when creating home or renters policies and is the top recommended firm by BADRAP, a non-profit founded to support pit bulls.
+Instead, State Farm uses the dog’s bite history to determine risk.

 A personal umbrella policy (PUP) provides or extends additional liability protection beyond your car or homeowners insurance policy, and may include coverage for dog bites.
 You’ll likely need to have minimum liability limits under your property insurance (such as $300,0000) before you’re able to get an umbrella policy.
 These requirements vary by insurer.